Coco Beach Costa Rica

-Playas del Coco is one of the most well known beaches in the country.
-Located near the Golfo de Papagayo, this beautiful beach is easily accessible and is less than a 25 mile drive from the Daniel Oduber International Airport, in Liberia.
-One of the main reason this beach is so popular, besides the great beauty and weather, is Coco is so convenience to everything hotels, markets, casinos and the variety of outside nature activities.
+Playas del Coco is one of the most well-known beaches in the country.
+Located near the Golfo de Papagayo, this beautiful beach is easily accessible and is less than a 25-mile drive from the Daniel Oduber International Airport, in Liberia.
+One of the main reasons this beach is so popular, besides the great beauty and weather, is Coco is so convenient to everything hotels, markets, casinos, and the variety of outside nature activities.

 Many tourists use Playas del Coco as a base camp because of its affordable accommodations, when touring the Guanacaste region.
 Coco Beach is also known primarily as the gateway for surfers to reach places like Ollie’s Point and Witches Rock, where the waves are superb.

 Playas del Coco also boasts a variety of other pelagic fish including wahoo, yellowfin tuna, and dorado.
-Additionally, there are 100 pound plus amberjack, big cubera snapper, grouper, cabrilla, and jack crevalle
+Additionally, there are 100 pounds plus amberjack, big cubera snapper, grouper, cabrilla, and jack crevalle

 Most of the fishing company’s are nice enough to pick you up at your hotel and of course, guarantee you so some awesome sport fishing.
 Nothing like reeling in a 100 to 700 pounder…we think that’s something you’ll never forget!
 I’m getting excited just writing about this!